ft-ruban/ft_printf/README.md

 end va and return how much character in total was printed (return_value)

 ### ft_printf_cases.c
-find out if we are dealing with a numerical value(unsigned, decimal, int), a char (char, string, or another %), a hexadecimal value, then print the content of the variable thanks to our function and rise return_value value accordingly.
+Part to find out what type of variable we are dealing with.
+If it is a numerical value(unsigned, decimal, int), a char (char, string, or another %), a hexadecimal value, then print the content of the variable thanks to our function and rise return_value value accordingly.

 ### libft folder
 various selfmade tools as we are not allowed to use their official version for the project.